-The clinical rotations in the second year are five-week supervised clerkship experiences in the major disciplines, a seminar in evidence-based medicine and two clinical electives.
+The clinical rotations in the second year are four-week supervised clerkship experiences in the major disciplines, a seminar in evidence-based medicine and two clinical electives.
 Evaluation of clinical-year students includes a preceptor assessment of performance, and student performance on written examinations or presentations given at the end of each required clinical rotation.

 All students complete all didactic elements in the program at the same time.
 All students complete the required clinical experiences.
-The only elective study available in this curriculum is in the second year when students may undertake supervised clinical experiences in two five-week rotations of their choosing.
+The only elective study available in this curriculum is in the second year when students may undertake supervised clinical experiences in two four-week rotations of their choosing.

 Curriculum design and operationalization is guided by the standards of accreditation for physician assistant education, as published by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The ARC-PA accreditation standards describe the required curricular components and required supervised clinical experiences for a program to receive accreditation.
 The curriculum described is designed to meet these accreditation requirements.